trinayau/APEX-Lap-2-Project/README.md

 Installation is not required as this app has been deployed.
 However, prior to deployement, installation instructions consisted of:

 - Clone or download the repo
-- cd into the Lap1Project/server folder in your terminal
+- cd into the Apex-Lap-2-Project folder in your terminal
-- Run all dependencies
-  - npm
-  - nodemon
-  - supertest
-  - express
-  - cors
-  - jest
-  - Docker
-  - EJS
+- You can either run `npm install` and `npm start` or `docker compose up` depending on whether you would like to use a local MongoDB or one hosted on the cloud service MongoDB Atlas

 ## Usage

-This current release of the project has our server-side running on Heroku and client-side running on netlify.
+This current release of the project is deployed on Heroku.
   - Server and Client: https://apex-lap2-project.herokuapp.com/

 If you wish to run the application locally, please follow the following:
-- Clone
+- Clone/install and start server
 - Go to http://localhost:3000/
-- cd to root folder in your terminal & run npm start to launch the server
 ---

 # Technologies